 After a significant delay as a result of the COVID-19 pandemic, the library is pleased to announce Big Read: Des Moines events will take place this fall.

 “The Des Moines Public Library is thrilled to be a recipient of this prestigious grant and are excited to finally get to bring these programs and events to our communities after a delay,” Susan A. Woody, DMPL Director, said.
 Several weeks of programs will “engage the community in dialogue and conversation around this important, timeless work of literature,” Woody said.

 With the grant, the library, in partnership with the Des Moines Public Library Foundation and various community collaborators, will guide the Des Moines community through a community reading program.
-We are working with other central Iowa organizations to host a series of programs, panel discussions, book clubs, and community activities centered on Fahrenheit 451 and its themes.

 The Des Moines Public Library chose Fahrenheit 451 for a number of reasons, including: to encourage the reading of classic works of literature; and to explore themes in the novel still relevant today on the conflict between free expression and censorship, the value of authentic human interaction, the role technology plays in people’s lives, and more.
 Programs and discussions will also explore how the themes of the book can and should be updated and modernized to include more inclusive viewpoints and characters.